redtexts/texts/gcf_1952_perspective.md

 ## Agrarian reform and the organization of distribution: the co-operatives

 In order to obtain the maximum output from labor in the best conditions, state capitalism has to organize and centralize agricultural production and cut down on parasitism at the level of distribution.
 The same goes for the artisan sectors.
-These different branches are grouped together in cooperatives whose aim is to eliminate commercial capital, reduce the distance between production and consumption, and integrate agricultural production into the state [(3)][notes].
+These different branches are grouped together in cooperatives whose aim is to eliminate commercial capital, reduce the distance between production and consumption, and integrate agricultural production into the state^[Our comrade Morel has given an expose on this question, which can be found in _Internationalisme_ no. 43.].

 ## Social security